-3. Memorandum: Budget Meeting 4.
-HH Organizational Chart 5.
-PP 700.12 Continuous Training 6.
-Interviews with the following: a.
-Staff (Specialized/Random) The agency's zero-tolerance policy against sexual abuse was clearly established in the above documentation and via interviews.
-The policy also outlines the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment allegations.
-The Quality Assurance Director serves as the PREA Compliance Coordinator (PCC).
-The PCC reports to the Vice-President of Reentry Services (VPRS).
+The agency's zero-tolerance policy against sexual abuse was clearly established in the above documentation and via interviews.
+The policy also outlines the agency's approach to preventing, detecting and responding to sexual abuse and sexual harassment allegations.
+The PCM reports to the District Director.
 Zero-tolerance posters are displayed throughout every area of the facility.
 The agency and facility directives outline a zero-tolerance policy for all forms of sexual abuse and sexual harassment.
 Residents are informed orally about the zero-tolerance policy and the PREA program during in-processing and are required to view a video during admission and orientation presentations.
 Additional program information is contained in the Resident Handbook and is posted throughout the facility, as observed by the Auditor during the tour.
 All PREA information, both video and written, is available in English and Spanish.
 Interpretive services are available for residents who do not speak or read English or Spanish.
-Both HH staff and residents are provided with multiple opportunities to become informed of PREA policies and procedures.
-All employees receive initial training and Annual Refresher Training, as well as updates throughout the year.
-Corrective action: None required Standard 115.212: Contracting with other entities for the confinement of residents All Yes/No Questions Must Be Answered by the Auditor to Complete the Report 115.212 (a) If this agency is public and it contracts for the confinement of its residents with private agencies or other entities including other government agencies, has the agency included the entity's obligation to comply with the PREA standards in any new contract or contract renewal signed on or after August 20, 2012?
-(N/A if the agency does not contract with private agencies or other entities for the confinement of residents.) $\square$ Yes $\square$ No $\boxtimes$ NA of residents.) □ Yes □ No ☒ NA agency contract monitoring to ensure that the contractor is complying with the PREA standards?
-(N/A if the agency does not contract with private agencies or other entities for the confinement
+Both VOAGH staff and residents are provided with multiple opportunities to become informed of PREA policies and procedures.
+All employees receive initial training and Annual Refresher Training (ART), as well as updates throughout the year.

+Standard 115.212: Contracting with other entities for the confinement of residents

+All Yes/No Questions Must Be Answered by the Auditor to Complete the Report

+If this agency is public and it contracts for the confinement of its residents with private agencies or other entities including other government agencies, has the agency included the entity's obligation to comply with the PREA standards in any new contract or contract renewal signed on or after August 20, 2012?
+(N/A if the agency does not contract with private agencies or other entities for the confinement of residents.) □ Yes □ No ⊠ NA